AntonTegnelov/agentic_problem_solver/docs/explanation/architecture.md

 ### Protocol-Based Implementation

-The hierarchical system will be implemented using protocols rather than inheritance:
+The hierarchical system is implemented using protocols rather than inheritance:

-- **Agent Protocol**: All agent types will implement the same `Agent` protocol defined in `agent_types.py`
+- **Agent Protocol**: All agent types implement the same `Agent` protocol defined in `agent_types.py`
-- **SolverAgent Transition**: The existing `SolverAgent` will be maintained for backward compatibility but marked as deprecated
+- **SolverAgent Transition**: The existing `SolverAgent` is maintained for backward compatibility but marked as deprecated
-- **Specialized Implementations**: Each agent type will have its own implementation file in the `agent/agent_types/` directory
+- **Specialized Implementations**: Each agent type has its own implementation file in the `agent/agent_types/` directory

 ### Enhanced Coordination System

-The existing coordination system will be extended to support hierarchical operations:
+The coordination system supports hierarchical operations:

 - **Parent-Child Relationships**: Track relationships between agents in the hierarchy
 - **Task Delegation**: Route tasks to appropriate agent types based on capabilities